-- a) despatch scripts and accompanying attendance registers to the address provided on the same day of the examination wherever possible; - b) ensure that any scripts that cannot be despatched on the scheduled day of the examination are despatched no later than the next working day; - c) retain scripts in the centre's secure storage facility if kept within the centre overnight. - 29.2 Centres should try to despatch scripts from the morning and afternoon sessions of Friday 27 May 2022 that afternoon.
-If this is not possible, scripts must be retained in secure storage and be despatched as early as possible on Monday 30 May 2022. - 29.3 Where there is a window for delivering an examination, centres must make sure that all scripts are despatched by the end of that period. - 29.4 Centres not involved in the secure despatch of exam scripts service: - a) must obtain proof of postage/despatch for each packet of scripts, which must be retained on the centre's files until the results are published, in case of loss or damage.
+- a. despatch scripts and accompanying attendance registers to the address provided on the same day of the examination wherever possible; - b. ensure that any scripts that cannot be despatched on the scheduled day of the examination are despatched no later than the next working day; - c. retain scripts in the centre's secure room if kept within the centre overnight. - 29.2 Centres should try to despatch scripts from the morning and afternoon sessions of Friday 23 May 2025 that afternoon.
+If this is not possible, scripts must be retained in the secure room and be despatched as early as possible on Tuesday 27 May 2025.

+- Where there is a window for delivering an examination, centres must make sure that all 29.3 scripts are despatched by the end of that period. - 29.4 Centres not involved in the secure despatch of exam scripts service: - a. must obtain proof of postage/despatch for each packet of scripts, which must be retained on the centre's files until the results are published, in case of loss or damage.
 (Proof of postage will provide evidence that the candidates' scripts have left the centre.
-This will indicate that the scripts were written at the appointed time and that, should the scripts not be received by the awarding body/examiner, then special consideration may be possible.) - b) must use a method of despatch which is reliable and ensures prompt delivery.
+This will indicate that the scripts were written at the appointed time and that, should the scripts not be received by the awarding body/examiner, then special consideration may be possible.) - b. must use a method of despatch which is reliable and ensures prompt delivery.